alexlulorr/super_portal/README.md

 Make sure you code meets all the [style guide](style-guide.md) requirements.

 ## Deliverables
 You should deliver the project sharing a link to your fork.
 Keep in mind that the code you deliver should be considered high quality and ready to be used in a production environment and reviewed by your peers.
-We'll review the code to see if it's clean, clear and uses good practices.
-Also be sure to replace the notes section below with your own notes.

-## Notes
-I didn't like how my code for the navbar came out.
-I think it could've cleaner.
-I used Swipe CDN for the Carwheel animations.

-Sorry I have nothing else to say.
-I'm exhausted!

 welcome/index ---> home page
 welcome/properties ---> property page